jsjoeio/twilio-superclass/README.md

 - [ ] Say hello to Twilio on [Twitter](https://twitter.com/search?f=users&vertical=default&q=%40twilio&src=typd)
 - [ ] Checkout the [Twilio Blog](https://www.twilio.com/blog/)

-You don't need to do all of these things but they make help establish a better foundation for the Superclass 😁
+You don't need to do all of these things but they may help you establish a better foundation for Superclass 😁

 ### Prepping a JavaScript Environment